do-community/cloud_haiku/_haikus/2022-Sometimes.md

-layout:haiku
-title:Women Who Code Python
+---
+layout: haiku
-2022
+title: Sometimes 2022
-Author: ssanger
+author: ssanger
+---

-Sometimes some days low
+Sometimes some days low  <br>
-Sometimes some days are too high but All days go by
+Sometimes some days are too high  <br>
+but All days go bye  <br>